Last updated on

 How much does the Goethe exam cost?

 The price of Goethe exams increases with proficiency level and depends on the test center location.
-In Germany (as of 2023), the A1 test will cost you 135 euros, A2 155 euros, B1 255 euros, B2 285 euros, C1 299 euros and C2 355 euros (see exam fees Germany).
-However, for example in Mumbai, India the fees are between half and two thirds of German fees (see exam fees India).
+In Germany (as of 2024), the A1 test will cost you 135 euros, A2 155 euros, B1 255 euros, B2 285 euros, C1 335 euros and C2 355 euros (see exam fees Germany).
+However, for example in Mumbai, India the fees are between two thirds and three quarters of German prices (see exam fees India).

 How much does the telc exam cost?